-Income tax is part of the taxation system.
-It is for individuals or taxpayers, and it varies with respective income or profits.
+Income tax is for individuals or taxpayers, and it varies with respective income or profits.
 It’s a tax we all have to pay, and it is generally related to your taxable income.
+We will provide an overview of the UK Income Tax system, the reporting process and the role of Income Tax Accountants.

-We are income tax accountants based in Essex and we serve businesses throughout Essex and London.
-Your yearly self-assessment tax return is the regular route to inform HMRC of your income tax.
-Your self-assessment tax return should be submitted, and tax paid within ten months of the tax year-end. i.e., by 31st January for the previous year’s 5th April tax year-end.
+Typically a self-assessment tax return should be submitted, and tax paid within ten months of the tax year-end.
+For example, the usual annual deadline is the 31st January for the previous year’s 5th April tax year-end.

-We offer you our extensive experience and personal attention when it comes to filling in those tax returns, as well as giving you personal tax advice, which can take the pressure off you and help you save money in the long-run.
+We are Income Tax Accountants based in Ilford Essex, serving businesses throughout the county, in the London and East London region.
+We offer extensive experience and personal attention when it comes to completing tax returns, as well as providing personal tax advice, which can take the administrative pressure off you as well as help save you money.

-We recognise that tax is a cost just like any other business cost.
-So we will pro-actively use every legal option to reduce your overall tax liability.
+We recognise that tax is a cost just like any other business cost, and therefore we will pro-actively use every legal option to reduce your overall tax liability.
 HMRC have a ream of Extra Statutory Concessions that provide reliefs over and above that given by law.

-We do a continual review of these ESC to see what new.
+We undertake a continual review of these ESC to see what is new.
 We will even take a look at your overall tax position to see if you would save money by incorporating your business.

 Call us to schedule a consultation, where we will go through the whole process with you.